mykolabakhovskuy/terraformTest/README.md

 # Gcp-terraform-test

-Terraform test project for gcp pre prod labs.
+Terraform test project for gcp pre prod.

 # For local development and testing you need
  * GCP account